 Biography of Frank De Lucia

-Frank De Lucia is the president and CEO of the Abilities Foundation, a 501(c)(3) nonprofit organization that has helped thousands of Floridians with disabilities obtain mainstream jobs and affordable housing.
+Frank De Lucia is the president and CEO of the Abilities Foundation, a 501(c)(3) nonprofit organization that has helped thousands of Floridians and veterans with disabilities obtain mainstream jobs and contribute to their communities as productive wage-earners and taxpaying citizens.
 Prior to being named president, he served as vice president of development, marketing, and communications for Abilities of Florida, and executive director and executive vice president of the Foundation.

 De Lucia is a member of the Association of Fundraising Professionals, the Florida Public Relations Association, the Pinellas County Estate Planning Council, the Partnership for Philanthropic Planning of Tampa Bay, the Finance Committee of the St. Petersburg Housing Authority's Wounded Warrior Community Advisory Group, the Armed Forces History Museum Advisory Board, and the Florida Restaurant & Lodging Association.